A Lady of Chance: Plot

 Brad and Gwen track her down, certain she has landed yet another rich sucker.
 They are surprised to find her living in modest circumstances.
 Dolly tells them that she has fallen for a poor man, but they do not believe her.
 To get rid of them, she gives them the $10,000.
 However, Steve receives a telegram informing him that a company has bought his cement formula for $100,000.
 Overjoyed, he rushes home and tells Dolly, his mother, and "cousins" Brad and Gwen.

 Brad and Gwen blackmail Dolly into a scheme to part Steve from his new-found riches.
 Brad invites the couple to stay with him in New York City.
 Just as Steve is about to sign Brad's contract, Dolly cannot take it anymore.
 She telephones the police, then tells Steve that the contract is nothing but a scam; she then confesses to Steve that she herself is a crook and that she only married him in order to fleece him.
 Steve is devastated.

 The cops show up and take her away.
 Steve begs Dolly to come back to him, but she says that he would be better off without her.
 Dolly is taken to prison.
 Steve, however, manages to get the warden to parole her into his custody.

+Music

+The film featured a theme song entitled "Just A Little Bit O' Driftwood" which was composed by Benny Davis, Dohl Davis and Abe Lyman.